Cats are adorable and gentle animals, so don’t be surprised if they become one of your favorite pets.

 Besides considering the safety and well-being of the cat, these non-toxic plants are also generally low-maintenance because of their minimal need for light.
 Most of them also feature attractive characteristics you can display as home decors.

 Check out our list of the best low-light indoor plants safe for cats you can grow.
 We guarantee that your furry friends will love it!

-Bearing stunning purple flowers, this African Violet will not only amaze your cats but also become a great centerpiece in your living room.
+Bearing stunning purple flowers, this African Violet or Saintpaulia will not only amaze your cats but also become a great centerpiece in your living room.

 Even though they thrive best under bright, indirect light, this flowering plant tolerates shade and cannot stand under direct sunlight.
 Pot them in a small container and place them in the void corner of your home to brighten it up.

 Basically, the Baby Rubber Plant is a popular name for Peperomia Obtusifolia.
 They have beautiful leaves with green, cream, and white gradations as they grow older.
 It loves bright light but is indirect and tolerates low light.

 Since it belongs to the low-light indoor plants safe for cats, you should not worry if they occasionally chew or lick on the leaves.
 Moreover, this mini leafy plant looks stunning to grow in a tiny pot.
 Thanks to their size, you can showcase them in narrow places.

 If you wanna give them some sun, place it east or north-facing window to have the morning sun exposure.
 Considering its growing size, a medium container will do great.

 4. Brazilian Orchid (Sophronitis spp.)